 - A. The licensee shall ensure that staff ensure children's hands are washed with liquid soap and running water:

-- 1. After diapering or toileting;
+- 1. After diapering or toileting:

 - 2. After contact with any body fluids;

 - 3. After coming in from outdoors;

 - 4. After handling or caring for animals;

-- 5. Before and after playing with water used by more than one child; and
+- 5. Before and after playing with water used by more than one child;

-- 6. When their hands are visibly dirty.
+- 6. When their hands are visibly dirty; and

+- 1461 7.
+Before eating.

-- B. The licensee shall ensure that children's hands are washed with liquid soap and running water or disposable wipes before and after eating.
+- B. The licensee shall ensure that children's hands are washed with liquid soap and running water or disposable wipes after eating.

 - C. Until an infant is old enough to be safely raised to the sink and reach for the water, the infant's hands may be washed using disposable wipes.

 - D. The licensee shall ensure that staff wash their hands with liquid soap and running water:

 - 1. Before and after:

 - a.
 Helping a child use the toilet;

 - b.
 A diaper change;

 - c.
 Feeding or helping children with feeding;

 - d.
-Preparing or serving food or beverages; and
+Preparing or serving food or beverages: and

 - e.
-Administering medication or over-the-counter skin products.
+Administering medication or topical skin products when there is direct contact with the medication or product.

-- 2. After:
+- 1474 2.
+After:

-- a.
+- 1475 a.
 Using the toilet;

 - b.
 Contact with any body fluids;

 - c.
 Eating;

 - d.
 Handling garbage or cleaning materials;

 - e.
 Coming in from outdoors; and

 - f.
 Handling or caring for animals.

-- E. The licensee shall ensure that staff wash their hands with liquid soap and running water when their hands are visibly dirty and when entering the classroom before working with children.
+E. The licensee shall ensure that staff wash their hands with liquid soap and running water when entering the facility prior to working with children and when their hands are visibly dirty.

-- F. If running water is not available, a germicidal cleansing agent administered per manufacturer's instruction may be used.
+F. If running water is not available, a germicidal cleansing agent administered per manufacturer's instruction may be used.

-8VAC20-781-500.
+8VAC20-781-490.
 Diapering and toileting.